By Leslie Gardner, FPSC Level 1® Certificant in Financial Planning

 1. If you haven’t done so in the past, register for My Account at the CRA website and sign up for direct deposit to get your refund back as soon as possible.

 2. Find and organize your receipts.
 (This is also a good time to set up a system to organize your 2016 receipts to make next year a breeze).
 You need to find documentation for any expenses you intend to claim.
-Receipts to track down: medical, childcare, transit tax time tweetpasses, education and tuition, children’s arts and sports activities, charitable and political donations.
+Receipts to track down: medical, childcare, transit passes, education and tuition, children’s arts and sports activities, charitable and political donations.
 And, don’t forget your RSP contribution receipts – still one of the best tax deductions Canadians have.

 If you are missing receipts contact the issuer as soon as possible so there is time to get a replacement before the filing deadline (another reason to start gathering receipts sooner rather than later).